Netherlands in World War I: Dutch merchant shipping

+In February 1917 the Germans announced a renewed campaign of unrestricted submarine warfare with neutral ships bound for Britain now deliberately targeted.
+This meant that Dutch vessels proceeding to British ports for inspection were now under threat.
+As a result, the majority of Dutch shipping was left idle in port while the NOT attempted to negotiate with the Allies to relax the inspection requirement and allow their trade to bypass the German danger zone.
+In April 1917 the USA declared war against the Central Powers.
+The US adopted a hard line, restricting its own exports to neutrals.
+By June 1917, US authorities were detaining Dutch merchant ships in US ports.
+The Allies demanded the confiscation of such vessels in allied ports in return for loosening trade restrictions.

+After lengthy negotiations the Dutch allowed an Allied ultimatum to lapse on 18 March 1918.
+The United States Customs Service seized 89 Dutch ships under angary, including 46 in New York.
+31 of the ships that the US seized were commissioned into the United States Navy.
+Most were cargo ships, but they also included the ocean liners Rijndam, Koningin der Nederlanden, and Zeelandia, which the USA converted into troopships.
+Other Dutch cargo ships were taken over by the United States Shipping Board.

+The United Kingdom also seized Dutch merchant ships, including Prinses Juliana and Goentoer, which were converted into troopships.
+In total the Allies requisitioned 132 ships, and they were returned in spring 1919.
+As punishment for allowing the seizure of the vessels, German leader Erich Ludendorff compelled the Dutch to allow the use of their railways and canals as "military highway".
+The Allies agreed to be more lenient towards the Netherlands while Germany declared that it would no longer recognise the neutrality of Dutch ships, and would sink them even outside the war zone.

 Espionage

 Its geographical significance and its international connections made the Netherlands become a hotbed of espionage.
 The country's neutrality allowed citizens of belligerent countries to travel freely to or from the Netherlands.
 Most spy agencies had operatives in the country.
 MI6 had a station in Rotterdam under the command of Richard B. Tinsley, who handled several important spy networks in Belgium, such as La Dame Blanche.
 The networks provided the Allies with intelligence concerning German troops behind the Western Front.

 The German secret services also used Rotterdam as a base for espionage in Britain.
 From Rotterdam, spies were sent by ferry to spy on the Royal Navy.

 Dutch citizens were in demand as spies, as they could travel freely throughout Europe.
 Some of the spies were executed for espionage.
 Haicke Janssen and Willem Roos, two unemployed Dutch sailors, were executed in 1915.
 The exotic dancer and courtesan Mata Hari, convicted of spying for Germany in France, was executed in 1917.
 In total, seven Dutch citizens were executed by the British, French and Germans, and many more were imprisoned.